 Feed corn is a lot less expensive than canned corn.
 You can buy a 50 Pound Bag of Whole Corn on the cheap.
 Of course you can’t just fish with it right out of the bag.
 You have to soak it in water then give it a quick boil before using the stuff.
 The advantages of feed corn are many.
 It’s tougher so it stays on the hook (or hair rig) longer and as mentioned it costs a lot less.
 It also soaks up flavors mixed in during the boiling process.

 There are even artificial corns that can work well for carp.
-The Berkley Gulp!
-Corn* doesn’t seem to work as well as the real thing, but stuff this Northbear Rubber Corn actually works quite well over a bed of corn.
+Berkley Gulp!
+Corn doesn’t seem to work as well as the real thing for carp.
+But stuff like this artificial corn actually works quite well, especially if you fish it over a bed of real corn you’ve thrown into the water.

 Where chumming or “pre-baiting” is allowed, it really helps.
 Toss out some corn into the area you plan on fishing and you can expect carp to come in and start feeding.
-Using a Fansport Bait Spoon makes it easier to aim and throw out your corn.
-When they come across your hook, they’ll be a lot less suspicious.
+Using a Xeniae Baiting Spoon makes it easier to aim and throw out your corn.
+When the carp come across your hook laying among all the free floating real stuff, they’ll be a lot less suspicious.

 Bread is another easy to find bait that works well for carp.
 It’s not for nothing that people feed bread to carp in places like Pennsylvania’s Linesville Spillway.